GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 {% Aside %}
 **Coming Soon!**
-Expected in Chrome 81, websites can check if their PWA, served from the same domain is installed.
+Starting in Chrome 81, websites can check if their PWA, served from the same domain is installed.
 Microsoft is actively working on enabling this API for Edge and we hope to see it land around Edge 82.